Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Simulation Studies

 \section{Simulation Studies}

-We conducted two simulation studies to demonstrate the applications of the noninformative truncated and BIT bounding mechanisms and examine the statistical properties of the sanitized results.
-In the first simulation, we sanitized a variance-covariance matrix, and focused on the rate of the sanitized results approaching the original as the sample size increased and the comparison between the truncated and BIT truncated Laplace mechanisms on their influences on the sanitized results.
-In the second simulation, we sanitized proportions and focused on the inferential properties of the sanitized proportions by examining the bias, root mean squared errors (RMSE) and coverage probability (CP) for the true proportions based on the sanitized results.
+We conducted two simulation studies to demonstrate the applications of the truncated and BIT bounding mechanisms and examine the statistical properties of the sanitized results.
+In the first simulation, we sanitized a variance-covariance matrix, and focused on the comparisons between the sanitized results and the original results and between the truncated and BIT truncated Laplace mechanisms on the effects on the sanitized results.
+In the second simulation, we sanitized proportions and focused on the inferential properties of the sanitized proportions by examining the bias, root mean squared error (RMSE) and coverage probability (CP) for the true proportions based on the sanitized results.

-\subsection{simulation study 1}
+\subsection{Simulation Study 1}

-In this simulation, we applied the non-informative truncated and BIT Laplace mechanisms to sanitize a $2\times2$ variance-covariance matrix $\mathbf{S}$ of two variables in a data set of size $n$.
-The constraints in the sanitization of a covariance matrix are that the marginal variances are positive and the correlations are bounded between [-1, 1].
-Additionally, the marginal variances are also right-bounded for bounded data from which $\mathbf{S}$ is calculated.
-Table \ref{tab:sim2} summarizes the bounds and the $\delta_1$ of each component in $\mathbf{S}$.
+In this simulation, we applied the truncated and BIT Laplace mechanisms to sanitize a variance-covariance matrix $\mathbf{S}$ in a data set of size $n$.
+The variance-covariance matrix is a widely used statistic for examining the dependency structure among multiple continuous variables.
+It is also an ideal statistic to examine the effects of the two mechanisms given that every element in the matrix has to satisfy some type of bounding constraints.
+The bounding constraints of a covariance matrix of any dimension include that the marginal variances are positive and the correlations are bounded between [-1, 1].
+Additionally, the marginal variances are right-bounded in bounded data from which $\mathbf{S}$ is calculated.
+Table \ref{tab:sim2} summarizes the bounds and global sensitivity of the components in $\mathbf{S}$.